-Case Law Facts Decision Mohori Bibi vs. Dharmo Das Ghose ₹20,000 from B and as a security for the same It was held that a mortgage by a minor was void and B was not entitled to repayment of money. joint purchase by two It was held that the vendor could enforce the contract against the major purchaser and not the minor may make a Contract when he is of Sound Mind.
+Case Law Facts Decision Mohori Bibi vs. Dharmo Das Ghose ₹20,000 from B and as a security for the same It was held that a mortgage by a minor was void and B was not entitled to repayment of money.
+Sain Das vs. Ram Chand joint purchase by two It was held that the vendor could enforce the contract against the major purchaser and not the minor may make a Contract when he is of Sound Mind.